FESTIVAL MISSION STATEMENT:

 Fri/Sat/Sun afternoon- JamBallah Festival Shows Part 1, 2, and 3: These fully packed mixed-level shows are filled with the astounding talent of our festival attendees from guest professionals to student debuts.
 Be surprised, amazed, and inspired, and be sure to leave time before or after the shows to browse the fabulous vendors bazaar.

 All shows are all-ages.
 Children under 10 free at Festival Shows.
 Festival Shows Parts 1-3 are free on days you take workshops!

 I would love to come and teach!
 Are you accepting instructor applications?

 I would love to hear from you!
 Please email me directly at firstname.lastname@example.org with your instructor packet.
 I generally build and finalize the instructor list in Sept-Oct each year, but am happy to take inquiries outside of those dates and I do keep a running file of folks interested in future consideration.
 A disclaimer-- there's SO much incredible talent out there, it's impossible to fit in everyone I'd like to every year.
 Instructor selection is based in part on teaching/performing experience, availability, and distinction in the bellydance community.
 However, it is also heavily influenced by portrayal of a clear and unique style that fits well with the other styles offered that year, as well as a strong commitment to integrity and respect for our roots and diversity in the dance world.
 We will be offering a range of different instructors every year.

 How large will the classes be?
 Will I be able to see/hear the instructor?

 We are adamantly against huge class sizes, where participants feel like one in a sea of faces.
-No classes will have more than 40 participants, most are capped at 25 (depending on room capacities).
+No classes will have more than 40 participants, several are capped at 25.